Project-HAMi/ascend-device-plugin/README.md

 kubectl apply -f ascend-device-plugin.yaml
 ```

-If scheduling Ascend devices in HAMi, simply set `devices.ascend.enabled` to true when deploying HAMi, and the ConfigMap and Ascend Device Plugin will be automatically deployed. refer https://github.com/Project-HAMi/HAMi/blob/master/charts/hami/README.md#huawei-ascend
+If scheduling Ascend devices in HAMi, simply set `devices.ascend.enabled` to true when deploying HAMi, and the ConfigMap and `ascend-device-plugin` will be automatically deployed. refer https://github.com/Project-HAMi/HAMi/blob/master/charts/hami/README.md#huawei-ascend

 ## Usage